Double-lined mackerel: Range

-Biology
+Biology and ecology

+These subtropical reef-associated and pelagic fishes usually inhabit open water, but they are mostly found in shallow waters at depths of 15-50 m.

-Grammatorcynus bilineatus mainly feed on crustaceans and fishes, especially Clupeiformes (Sardinella and Thryssa species), but also other fishes such as triggerfishes (Balistes) and barracudas (Sphyraena).
+Grammatorcynus bilineatus mainly feed on crustaceans and fishes, especially Clupeiformes (Sardinella and Thryssa species), but also other fishes such as triggerfishes (Balistes) and small barracudas (Sphyraena).
 It usually forms large schools.

 Fisheries

 The double-lined mackerel is a commercial fish, usually marketed canned and frozen.

+It is of minor importance to commercial fisheries.